smart-football-table/smart-football-table-ledcontrol/README.md

 ![Case](https://smart-football-table.github.io/modules/smart-football-table-ledcontrol/IMG_20190404_131424825.jpg)
 Showing the ESP8266 module inside a hand crafted case (used to be a RasPi case)

+If you want to build your own TPM2 device follow the instructions below and upload the sketch included to the microcontroller.

 # Part list

-Beside the RGB LED strip, the three wire (white/green/red) connection cable (JST) and a micro USB cable we used the following parts to build the TPM2 box.
+Beside the RGB LED strip (WS2812B), the three wire (white/green/red) connection cable (JST) and a micro USB cable we used the following parts to build the TPM2 box.

 | Amount | Description             | Price (china)  |
 | ------ | ----------------------- | -------------- |